How to apply to become an exchange student at UTU?

 Usually the courses are announced only a few weeks before the semester starts.
 Therefore, students are advised to use the latest available information, which will be the course information of the current Academic Year.
 Everyone will have a chance to make changes to the Learning Agreement during September/ January.

-A good command of the language of instruction is required.
+A good command of the language of instruction is required (at least B2 of CEFR).
 You should enclose to your application a language certificate (Language Assessment Sheet) of the language you are going to study in.
 However, this is not required from native speakers.

 You should always discuss the requirements with your own coordinator at your home university.
 The University of Turku does not require a specific amount of credits to be done.